brandons209/dermatologist-CNN/README.md

 The objective of this model is to determine if a supplied image of a skin aliment is either melanoma, nevus, or seborrheic keratosis based on nothing but the image itself.

 ### Libraries Used
 I used Keras with the Tensorflow back end to train this model.
 I also use image processing tools from Keras for processing the data.
-And of course numpy.
+And of course numpy. **Make sure to install the required libraries in requirements.txt!**

 ### Performance
 Right now, by fine tuning the weights of Google's InceptionV3 network with my own classifier fully connected layers, and training on 2500 images, I am able to get about 60 percent accuracy.
 With this, I also augmented my data by rotation images by varying degrees using Keras' ImageDataGenerator.
 However, validation loss seems to stop decreasing after around 10-15 epochs, so with more fine tuning of the parameters and the fully connected classifier layers, I can get the accuracy closer to 70 percent.